 Volunteers of America

-Volunteers of America is a non-profit organization that deals with the providing affordable housing to the poor, especially those from low-income families .
+Volunteers of America is a non-profit organization that deals with the providing affordable housing to the poor, especially those from low-income families (citation).
 The organization is faith-based organization that is headquartered at Virginia, U.S.A.
 The Volunteers of America has been influential since the 1896 and was established after the founders branched from the Salvation Army in America.
 Initially, the organization began with programs that provided medical dispensaries, employment bureaus, and the distribution of clothes among other services.
 The organization was influential during the period of the great depression whereby it provided services to the hungry, homeless, and the unemployed.
 Identically, the organization has been instrumental during the hurricane Katrina event.
 Afterwards, the organization advanced in the provision of long-term nursing care.
 Furthermore, the organization has been involved in fundraising programs to assist those engulfed in poverty.